cselab/old_korali/README.md

 # EXAMPLES
-Exmple setups can be found inside the `examples` directory.
+Example setups can be found inside the `examples` directory.
-More info will follow.
+More details to follow.

 # TESTING
-More info will follow.
+More details to follow.

 # NOTES